Cases at the Graduate institute

 Is it possible to access the kitchen areas on each floor?

 The kitchens are freely accessible during opening hours to prepare your food.
-Unfortunately, due to sanitary conditions, you are not permitted to eat inside the kitchen area.
+Due to sanitary conditions, only 3 people are permitted to eat inside the kitchen area.
 Please feel free to use the cafeteria, the Maison des étudiants common room, the halls of petal 1 and 2, or your work space.

 information related to courses